JUSH334/blockchain-assignment3-castro/README.md

 - **Intended RPC URL**: `https://hh-08.didlab.org`
 - **Intended Chain ID**: `31344`

 Due to connectivity issues/errors with the DIDLab network on my laptop, I was forced to complete all development and testing via on a local Hardhat network.
+The same connectivity issues were occuring with meta mask on my machine as well.

 ## Environment Setup